It’s spring-time and the perfect time to start a garden. Build this raised garden bed with or without a cucumber trellis and start gardening tomorrow!

 I love this project that Morgan and Sean built, especially with spring right around the corner.
 It’s definitely time to start preparing your garden for the growing season.

-You may have noticed that the lumber used for the raised planter bed and trellis is pressure treated lumber.
+You may have noticed that the lumber used for the raised planter bed and trellis is pressure-treated lumber.
 You should know that there is some debate over whether it is safe to use pressure treated lumber for an edible garden.
 Personally I like to use Cedar or other naturally rot-resistant materials to prevent the chemicals from leaching into your food.
+You can also choose to prime or line the inside of the bed.
 I’ll leave the decision up to you.

 You may also like this tutorial for building a rot resistant raised planter bed: